Systematically Testing Singlet Models for $(g-2)_\mu$: Fixed Targets

 \section{Fixed Targets}

-Fixed-target experiments are a promising strategy to search for new light ($<$ GeV) weakly-coupled SM singlet particles in a variety of contexts \cite{Battaglieri:2017aum,Izaguirre:2013uxa,Chen_2017,Berlin_2019,Kahn:2018cqs,Altmannshofer:2014pba,BDX:2019afh,Berlin:2018pwi,NA64:2017vtt,BDX:2019afh,Proceedings:2012ulb,Blumlein:2011mv,Celentano:2014wya,Gninenko:2014pea,Gninenko:2019qiv,Kahn:2012br,Balewski:2014pxa}.
+Fixed-target experiments are a promising strategy to search for new light ($<$ GeV) weakly-coupled SM singlet particles in a variety of contexts \cite{Altmannshofer:2014pba,Chen:2017awl,Kahn:2018cqs,Battaglieri:2017aum,Izaguirre:2013uxa,Berlin:2018bsc,BDX:2019afh,Berlin:2018pwi,NA64:2017vtt,Proceedings:2012ulb,Blumlein:2011mv,Celentano:2014wya,Gninenko:2014pea,Gninenko:2019qiv,Kahn:2012br,Balewski:2014pxa,Batell:2014mga,Izaguirre:2014bca}, including the idea of using the ATLAS calorimeters as a fixed-target \cite{Galon:2019owl}.
 As discussed in Sec.~\ref{s.singlets}, viable models for $\g$ with light singlets require muon-philic interactions, but most fixed-target experiments involve beams of electrons or protons and are, therefore, insensitive to the remaining parameter space that resolves the anomaly.
 However, several new muon-beam fixed-target experiments have recently been proposed to address this shortcoming by exploiting singlet production in muon-nucleus scattering, see Fig. \ref{f.fixed-target}.